edgegamers/Map-Cycle/readme.md

 ## Configuration
 The configuration file is automatically generated in `game/csgo/addons/counterstrikesharp/configs/plugins/MapCycle`, initially containing two default maps.

+`Randomize` to play the maps in random order.

 Each map in the configuration file includes the following attributes:
 - `Name`: The actual name of the map (e.g., `de_dust2`, `de_cbble`).
 - `Id`: The workshop ID, or the map name again if it's an official map.